The Townships Project

 Nelson Mandela - World Council of Churches, 1998

-The Townships Project has evolved through more than 20 years of action, with three major phases ...
+The Townships Project has evolved through more than 25 years of action, with four major phases ...

 Small group loans to start businesses Our first response, from 1998 until 2010, was to apply the concept and techniques of Micro-Financing from the Grameen Bank in Bangladesh.
 Funds were raised to support local agencies making small repayable loans (starting at $100) to groups of borrowers, primarily women, to start or expand mini-businesses, with the bonus of basic business-skills training.
 In this period we supported 5 local agencies in 5 provinces, making loans to home-based grocery stalls, fruit and vegetable stands, candy, snack and meat providers, dressmakers, second hand clothing sellers and school lunch businesses, amongst others.